RedTurtle/collective.slick/README.rst

 License
 -------

-The project is licensed under the GPLv2.
+The project is licensed under the MIT License.